 After John Owen purchased the property and a few outbuildings from the Jesuits in 1850, he built his first establishment about ½ mile to the east on slightly higher ground.
 An 1853 sketch of the original “fort” shows a log stockade containing several log buildings in the vicinity.

-By the time the fort was complete eight years later, they had made and stacked thousands of bricks.
-In its heyday, it consisted of two main buildings that housed John and Nancy Owens living quarters, library, trading room, kitchen, storerooms, and a schoolroom; a barn; a well house; and a root cellar.
-There was also an icehouse either in or outside the fort (today no one knows for sure where it was).
-The entire fort was enclosed by an eighteen-foot tall and two foot thick adobe wall with two bastions, twenty seven inches thick and port holed for musketry, on the southeast and southwest corners.
+By the time the fort was completed eight years later, they had made and stacked thousands of bricks.
+In its heyday, it consisted of two main buildings that housed John and Nancy Owens living quarters, a library, a trading room, kitchen, storerooms, a schoolroom; barn; a well house; and a root cellar.
+There was also an icehouse either in or outside the fort (today, no one knows for sure where it was).
+The entire fort was enclosed by an eighteen-foot tall and two-foot thick adobe wall with two bastions, twenty-seven inches thick and port holed for musketry, on the southeast and southwest corners.
 There were entry gates on both the north and south sides.
 The north gate eventually became the main entryway and was adorned by a large pair of elk horns.

 The challenge of maintaining an adobe fort became clear in 1866 when melting snow running down the slope of the north side of the fort caused part of the wall to collapse.
 References to occasional flooding required constant maintenance.

-The construction of a highway into Stevensville destroyed the north wall and gate in the 1880’s.
-McCormick was killed the same year that John Owen died in 1889, when a violent windstorm blew off the roof of the western barracks while he was on top of it trying to weight it down with stones.
-After McCormick’s death, the land was purchased by the May brothers who used it as a cattle ranch with the east barrack’s being occupied by ranch employees.
+The construction of a highway into Stevensville destroyed the north wall and gate in the 1880s.
+McCormick was killed the same year that John Owen died in 1889, when a violent windstorm blew off the roof of the western barracks while he was on top of it, trying to weigh it down with stones.
+After McCormick’s death, the land was purchased by the May brothers, who used it as a cattle ranch, with the east barracks being occupied by ranch employees.
 New ranch buildings replaced the use of the old fort buildings.
 The other unoccupied buildings soon fell into ruins.
-In the early 1900’s the bastions were removed and in 1912 the unoccupied west barracks was leveled.
+In the early 1900s, the bastions were removed, and in 1912, the unoccupied west barracks were leveled.